Skip to content

 CONCENTRATION AT SCHOOL AND AT HOME

 Alpine Muffy earmuffs are robust and adjustable.
 They ‘grow’ with your child over the years.
 You can also use them to protect your child’s hearing against loud noises, for example against the racket of fireworks.
 And at parties, festivals and concerts or at car and motorbike races.
-The Alpine Muffy earmuffs are available in four fashionable colours.
+The Alpine Muffy earmuffs are available in five fashionable colours.